m5lk3n/agility/README.md

 ### Metric idea

-My goal is to capture deployment per app and namespace.
+"agility"'s goal is to capture deployment per app and namespace.
 When it comes to Prometheus Node Exporter and measurements, the specific metric format must be determined.
 There are at least two options here:

 A. `deployed{app=<name>,namespace=<name>}=<UnixTimeOfDeployment>`: